Feature #2421

 • general introduction to multiprocessing in documentation?

-#22 Updated by Tibaldo Luigi almost 6 years ago
+#22 Updated by Tibaldo Luigi over 6 years ago

 I implemented a way to handle the usage of csphagen through obsutils which seems reasonable to me. obsutils.get_onoff_obs has an additional parameter nthreads set by default to 0.
 This implies the default behavior for csphagen w.r.t. multiprocessing.
 However, in cslightsrv and csphagen I pass nthreads=1, so that the original number of processes set in those scripts is preserved.